-Welcome to the 2011 update of the Project Delivery Plan for the Bedford & Milton Keynes Waterway.
-The update is published to coincide with Partnership Conference, held in November, which this year will celebrate the 200th anniversary of the first proposal for the waterway.
+Welcome to the 2012 update of the Project Delivery Plan for the Bedford & Milton Keynes Waterway.
+The update is published to coincide with the Partnership Conference, held annually in November.

 The Bedford & Milton Keynes Waterway will be a new 26km link between the River Great Ouse at Kempston in Bedford and the Grand Union Canal at Newlands in Milton Keynes.
 The Waterway will be located within a green corridor in three sections; Bedford Waterway Park, Marston Vale Waterway Park and Milton Keynes Waterway Park.